-Every Employer at the time of payment of ‘Salary’ is required to deduct TDS at an average rate of Income Tax applicable and the balance amount is payable to the employee.
-Following are the conditions to be fulfilled for TDS deduction u/s 192:
+Every Employer at the time of payment of ‘Salary’ has to deduct TDS at an average rate of Income Tax applicable and the balance amount is payable to the employee.
+Following are the conditions for TDS deduction u/s 192:

 - The employer-employee relationship must exist between deductor and deductee.